ManoloRaj/face_humour_recognition/README.md

 pip install keras

--It is a program which recognize your a laugh on your face, based on Tensorflow and Keras libraries
+- It is a program which recognize your a laugh on your face, based on Tensorflow and Keras libraries

--Made 100% in PYTHON programming Language
+- Made 100% in PYTHON programming Language

--The system is base on CNN classification technic and for detect face it use Haar Cascade face technic
+- The system is base on CNN classification technic and for detect face it use Haar Cascade face technic

-LAUNCH THE PROGRAM WITH command python3 program.py
+LAUNCH THE PROGRAM WITH command : python3 program.py